-The EPA and Massachusetts Department of Public Health have established extensive regulations for water utilities to follow regarding lead.
+EPA and DPH have established extensive regulations for water utilities to follow regarding lead.
 If lead is present in drinking water, it can cause numerous harmful effects on a person's health.
 The EPA has determined there is no safe level of lead.